trumpfheller/trumpfheller.github.io/python/lists.md

     - Functions
     - Classes
     - Module
-- may contain any number of elements/objects (constrained by the computer’s memory, of course), of any type(can store heterogeneous data types).
+- may contain any number of elements/objects (constrained by the computer’s memory, of course), of any type (can store heterogeneous data types).
-- Does not to be unique: same object may occur any number of times.
+- Does not have to be unique: same object may occur any number of times.
 - are **mutable**, meaning you can add, remove, or modify elements in-place.